 - Setting greenhouse gas emission reduction goals in all properties in our portfolio.
 We aim to reduce greenhouse gas emission intensity by 46% at our properties from FY2019 by FY2030.
 Our entire portfolio is subject to annual greenhouse gas emission targets. - ESG data coverage.
 We monitor and track energy usage, renewable energy generation, greenhouse gas emissions and water usage of the properties in our portfolio.
-For FY2022, we monitored and tracked energy usage, renewable energy generation, greenhouse gas emissions and water usage data of 100.0%, of the total gross floor area of the properties.
-We plan to continue to monitor and track this data for 100.0% of the floor area of our properties through FY2027.
+For FY2021, we monitored and tracked energy usage, renewable energy generation, greenhouse gas emissions and water usage data of 100%, of the total gross floor area of the properties.
+We plan to continue to monitor and track this data for 100% of the floor area of our properties through FY2027.

 - Reducing energy consumption.
-We have installed energy saving equipment at our properties, such as LED lighting (at 18 of our properties), highly-insulated sandwich panels (at 19 of our properties), human sensors (at 21 of our properties), well water-based roof watering equipment, and green walls (at one of our properties), as of June 30, 2023.
+We have installed energy saving equipment at our properties, such as LED lighting (at 15 of our properties), highly-insulated sandwich panels (at 17 of our properties), human sensors (at 19 of our properties), well water-based roof watering equipment, and green walls (at one of our properties), as of December 31, 2022.
 We also have increased use of renewable energy through solar panel installations.
-As of June 30, 2023, 14 of our 21 properties were equipped with solar panels and we plan to increase the number of properties with solar panels. - Reducing water use.
-We have installed high-performance water-saving sanitation appliances to reduce water usage at our properties (at 21 of our properties), as of June 30, 2023. - Including "Green Lease" provisions in our agreements.
+As of December 31, 2022, 14 of our 19 properties were equipped with solar panels. - Reducing water use.
+We have installed high-performance water-saving sanitation appliances to reduce water usage at our properties (at 19 of our properties), as of December 31, 2022. - Including "Green Lease" provisions in our agreements.
 We have standardized environmental provisions, which we refer to as "Green Lease" provisions, in the leases with our tenants.
-Our Green Lease provisions include a clause for our tenants to collaborate with us to implement measures for energy conservation, environmental preservation, etc. As of June 30, 2023, 34.1% of the leases we entered into with our tenants contained such Green Lease provisions.
-We plan to increase the number of leases with our Green Lease provisions. - Collaboration with suppliers.
+Our Green Lease provisions include a clause for our tenants to collaborate with us to implement measures for energy conservation, environmental preservation, etc. As of December 31, 2022, 14.2% of the leases we entered into with our tenants contained such Green Lease provisions.
+We plan to increase the number of leases with our Green Lease provisions, and have entered into one additional lease contracts, which, after going into effect in May 2023, will result in 33.9% of our leases with tenants containing our Green Lease provisions. - Collaboration with suppliers.
 The Asset Manager has established standards for selecting and evaluating suppliers to promote ESG initiatives with suppliers.
 The Asset Manager evaluates each supplier's ESG performance prior to entering into a relationship with it, and conducts an annual sustainability review of each supplier. - Establishment of an environment management system, or EMS.
 The Asset Manager has established policies concerning important environmental issues to provide practical measures to mitigate our environmental burden.
 The EMS comprises the framework and processes to implement these policies, based on which the Asset Manager makes on going recommendations on how to reduce our environmental burden.
 The EMS includes four steps: (i) establishment of environmental targets, environmental action plans and understanding of environment-related laws and regulations, (ii) implementation of measures, performance review and training, (iii) assessment of progress made against environmental targets and environmental action plans, analysis of expenses against budget and implementation of corrective and preventive measures and (iv) management review.